xpgo/xpgo.github.io/_posts/test/2016-05-20-super-long-article.md

 ---
 layout: post
 title: "Some articles are just so long they deserve a really long title to see if things will break well"
+subtitle: "Some articles are just so long they deserve a really long title to see if things will break well"
+author: xpgo
 category: Test
 tags: [blog, test]
 ---